-"Harrogate Theatres produce and present a programme of quality drama, dance, comedy, music and festivals that celebrate the diversity and richness of British and world cultures, whilst identifying opportunities to work closely with artists and practitioners that challenge and excite audiences.
+Harrogate Theatres produce and present a programme of quality drama, dance, comedy, music and festivals that celebrate the diversity and richness of British and world cultures, whilst identifying opportunities to work closely with artists and practitioners that challenge and excite audiences.

 Harrogate Theatres works with all stakeholders to generate educational activities that encourage an appreciation of the arts as participants or audience members.
-Harrogate Theatres acknowledge that activity within the arts sector contributes to the buoyancy of the local economy and therefore seeks to collaborate with other venues, cultural providers, funders and business partners."
+Harrogate Theatres acknowledge that activity within the arts sector contributes to the buoyancy of the local economy and therefore seeks to collaborate with other venues, cultural providers, funders and business partners.

-In addition Harrogate Theatre Scenic Services is operated by Harrogate Theatre, which sees the workshop construct and deliver sets for venues and companies all over the country.

-Artist Development/Support

-Previously Harrogate Theatre has developed an informal associate artist or partnership scheme that allows us to support and champion a diverse and varied range of new work by emerging and existing artists and companies.
+Harrogate's support for new work and artists takes three main forms.

-As of 2020 we have taken on a new approach, to try to make the process as fair as possible and to allocate our available funds as equally as possible.
+- Scheduling / programming work as part of the main programme (we should be able to see the work in advance elsewhere or as a recording OR the work should come endorsed by at least one other venue programmer who has seen the work themselves). - Ongoing affordable sometimes free workshops, masterclasses and learning sessions for creatives from anywhere throughout the year. - 4 annual seed commissions, which since 2020 have taken on a new approach, to try to make the process as fair as possible and to allocate our available funds as equally as possible.
 Each year will have a call out (via the venue's Social Network channels among other places) for 4 opportunities of seed funding, space, support in kind and up to a week of performances.
-We will select 3 companies that are "known to us" (either through previous support or simply programming previous work) and 1 company completely "unknown to us".
+We will select 3 companies that are "known to us" (either through previous support or simply programming previous work) and 1 company completely "unknown to us" but whom we would prefer to be based or creating work within the Venues North footprint.
 The call outs will usually contain a specific provocation.
 One year it might be "how does your project meet the Creative Case for Diversity", another year it might be "How does your project aim to engage XXXXXX (audience demograph)".
 Successful applicants are selected by a panel of 4 and not just one programmer.

-There are no strict criteria for who we work with but our priority is to ensure that we work with the most varied selection of companies as our resources allow and those hailing from the North of England, and Harrogate and District in particular.
+There are no strict criteria for who we work with but our priority is to ensure that we work with the most varied selection of companies as our resources allow and those hailing from the North of England, and Harrogate and District / North Yorkshire in particular.
 We actively encourage companies to make the work with us and have ongoing dialogues with all departments through that process.

-Additionally:

-Rehearsal space is available across the year at a very heavily subsidised rate.
+Additionally, Rehearsal space is available across the year or at a very heavily subsidised rate.

-There are bookable 'Surgeries' available with Producer across the year.
+There are bookable 'Surgeries' available with the Associate Producer across the year.